 4] Check if you have AMD-V

-I hope these methods are good enough to help you figure out if you have Intel VT -or AMD-V.
+I hope these methods are good enough to help you determine if you have Intel VT -or AMD-V.